malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 This can either be finding the line of best fit [@fig:regression_demo], or a decision surface which separates one class from another [@fig:classification_demo].
 Increasing the complexity of the machine learning algorithm comes from;

-- increasing the number of inputs, creating a line or surface in higher dimensional space
-- increasing the complexity of the line or surface, or
-- increasing the number of lines to distinguish a larger number of different classes.
+increasing the number of inputs, creating a line or surface in higher dimensional space, increasing the complexity of the line or surface, or increasing the number of lines to distinguish a larger number of classes.

 :::{class=subfigure id=fig:machine_learning_demo}